Krischan74/RTCWHQ/README.md

 - files inside folders containing "maps" in the folder name get a maximum texture size of 1024 (lightmaps)
 - files inside folders containing "skies", "sfx" or "liquids" in the folder name get NO contrast or brightness change (blurry alphas)

 <a name="changelog"></a>

 # Changelog

+- 05/14/2019 Minor update: small fixes
+  - fixed a small bug in the poweroftwo function
+  - replaced all Screenshots with better examples

 - 05/12/2019 Major update: many extensions to rtcwhq.py
   - added flags: autoconvert, skiptracemap, scalelightmaps, scalelarge, testmode, warnings